dasnoopy/MyAdwaita-Colors/README.md

 - https://github.com/tuberry/color-picker (gnome-extension to pick color)

  **TODO:**
+- give a description for the color combination
-- read two colours combination from external conf file : only read (add/remove can be done manually)
+- read list of 24 preset from external conf file : only read (add/remove can be done manually, editing the file)
-- pass option to script to get color from different list file (use colors.ini?): this will permit to have infinire color palette
-- if implement load colors from file, check on load that all colors are different! to avoid mess in gnome-shell.css
+- if implement load colors from e.g. colors.ini file  , check on load that :
+   - all colors are different! to avoid mess in gnome-shell.css
-- better gtk.css management
-  - add lines in append and only at first run and if file already exist
+   - limit 24 preset  per file.
+- add/remove color combination from config file?